Restaurant manager: job description

 - making improvements to the running of the business and developing the restaurant.

 - National, regional and international restaurant chains

 - Themed restaurants

 - Hotel/leisure groups

 Vacancies are advertised online, by careers services, specialist recruitment agencies and in local and national newspapers.
-More information can be found in publications such as The Caterer and British Hotelier and Restaurateur and on the Institute of Hospitality website.
+More information can be found in publications such as The Caterer and on the Institute of Hospitality website.
 Networking and speculative approaches to employers are advisable, particularly for graduate training schemes with larger restaurants.